901D3/901D3/README.md

 ## _**Clockxyrherris**_

 It is pronounced "gold" and xi-huh-ris\
-"Clockxyrherris" is my earlier name
+"Clockxyrherris" is my previous name